Performance (film): Release

+Home media

 After a period of campaigning with Warner Brothers in Burbank, the Region 1 DVD was released on 13 February 2007 and elsewhere soon after.
 Although the film has undergone significant restoration, one famous line of dialogue—Jagger's 'Here's to old England!' heard during the sequence involving "Memo from Turner"—has been removed.
 This is because at this crucial stage of the film (the music sequence), one of the stereo sounds has been used on both channels.
 Other music and sound effects are also missing from this scene on the DVD release (some drums, the throbbing sound as Turner plugs a lead into his music generator, and the shrieking sound at the climax of his fluorescent light tube dance).
 These sounds, the dialogue and the music are all audible on other releases of the film.
 The voices of Harry Flowers (Johnny Shannon), Moody (John Bindon) and Lorraine, the young maid in Turner's mansion (Laraine Wickens), have been restored to the voices of the original actors.

+In 2014, the Warner Archive Collection issued the film on Blu-ray in the United States.

+In October 2022, The Criterion Channel made the film available for digital streaming, in a cut that restored the aforementioned sound effects and dialogue by Jagger which were not present on the DVD release.
+On 25 February 2025, The Criterion Collection released the film in 4K UHD Blu-ray and standard Blu-ray formats.